Agcom/bson/README.md

 #### Serializers

 Various **bson types adapter serializers** can be found under `com.github.agcom.bson.serialization.serializers` package.
 Be sure to check them before implementing yours.
+Also, you can always use `@ContextualSerializer` for the bson types.

 > E.g. `BsonValueSerializer`, `TemporalSerializer` and `RegexSerializer`.